February 14, 2023

 AWS Athena is a serverless service, which means that you don’t have to worry about provisioning or managing servers, software updates, or capacity planning.
 This can save you a lot of time and effort.

-Aws Athena: Everything You Need To Know 4
+AWS Athena: Everything You Need to Know 4

 Scalability